zumbalogy/command_search/README.md

 command_search also provides ways to alias keywords or regular expressions so that, if desired, the query `name:alice` actually searches for `username:alice`, the query `A+` becomes `grade>=97`, or `user:me` becomes `user:59guwJphUhqfd2A`, but with the actual id of the current user.
+The syntax for commands can also be aliased this way, for example, `hair=blue` could become `hair:blue`.

 command_search does not require an engine, is relatively free of magic, and should be easy to set up.